freeCodeCamp/camper-gitter-bot/README.md

 - That's it!
 The app should be running at [http://localhost:7891](http://localhost:7891).

-You can now chat to your gitterbot via Gitter at [https://gitter.im/demobot/test](https://gitter.im/demobot/test)
+You can now chat to your CamperBot via Gitter at [https://gitter.im/demobot/test](https://gitter.im/demobot/test)